 Jason Todd (who has just been rejuvenated in a Lazarus Pit by Talia Al Ghul) secretly returns to Gotham.
 While Batman is tackling some mercenaries, Jason plants a bomb underneath the Batmobile.
 Batman drives off, but the troubled Jason realizes that he wants revenge against his former mentor face-to-face and decides not to detonate the device.
 Jason then returns to Talia’s side and begins training.
 Batman still has no idea that Jason is alive.

 –Fruit of the Loom® Presents

 Part One of this promo comic, entitled “Batman: Too Many Jokers!” features the Dynamic Duo taking down Joker during a diamond heist.
 Joker tries to complicate the situation by having all of his henchmen dress up as fake Jokers.
 Naturally, Batman spots the real deal immediately and busts him.

-–FLASHBACK: While on a robbery attempt, an escaped Riddler gets his clock cleaned by Batman (as seen in the B&W second feature from Batman: Gotham Knights #47).
+–FLASHBACK: From the B&W second feature to Batman: Gotham Knights #47.
+While on a robbery attempt, an escaped Riddler gets his clock cleaned by Batman.

-–FLASHBACK: Batman tells-off the aggressive and manipulative Talia Al Ghul, saying that they will never ever be together (as seen in Batman Incorporated Vol. 2 #2).
+–FLASHBACK: From Batman Incorporated Vol. 2 #2.
+Batman tells-off the aggressive and manipulative Talia Al Ghul, saying that they will never ever be together.
 Meanwhile, unknown to Batman, his toddler son Damian trains with the League of Assassins to become a killing machine.

 –Robin Vol. 2 #50